blizzerand/react-redux-demo/README.md

 This project was created with create-react-app.
-This is a basic contactlist application for creating new orders and keeping track of existing orders.
-This is built with React and you can see a live demo of this application at codesandbox.io
+This is the v1 of the contact list application built using React and Redux.
+Navigate through the branch list to find the latest version of this code.

 ## Steps to Install application